 - I believe that HAES has an important place in nutrition counseling particularly when working with clients who have a history of disordered eating behaviors and an unhealthy relationship with food.
 That could mean a diagnosable eating disorder such as anorexia or bulimia nervosa, or a lifelong history following extreme restrictive diets with weight cycling.
 They have neglected or been unable to listen to and care for their bodies.
 They may need to relearn physiological hunger and satiety signals that have been ignored for too long, to gain trust in their bodies, and to find a plan that resonates with their entire being—mind, body, and soul.

-- I believe that if someone carries excess weight, is free of disease and joint pain, and they are happy with their weight, I completely support that without judgement.
+- I believe that if someone carries excess weight, is free of disease and joint pain, and they are happy with their weight, I completely support this without judgement.
 I have never initiated weight loss with a client.
 Even if a patient arrives in the clinic requesting weight loss, I ask why they want to lose weight and is there a medical reason in which their current weight is directly causing harm (prediabetes, osteoarthritis, heart disease)?
-If they say it’s because they want to reach their college weight and have lost and regained the pounds from years of yo-yo dieting, I’d lean toward a HAES approach because they are displaying disordered eating patterns.
+If they say it’s because they want to reach their college weight and have lost and regained the pounds from years of yo-yo dieting, I’d lean toward a HAES or intuitive eating approach because they are displaying disordered eating patterns.

 - I believe that when someone is trying to achieve weight loss, the body thrives on structure and routine, such as with a meal plan and an exercise and sleep regimen.
-It works with kids, and most definitely with adults!
+It works with kids, and most definitely with adults.
 I think the HAES approach leans toward the opposite extreme of relying too much on “just do what you feel” and overlooking personal accountability when making decisions that are based on a fleeting feeling of the moment.
 An example is cravings.
 Cravings are caused by myriad of factors, and it’s important to understand their source before automatically succumbing to them.

-- I believe there is a place for diets.
+- I believe there’s a place for diets.
 And I don’t mean “diet” in the faddish term.
 I define diet as an eating plan that considers one’s entire makeup that first promotes mind-body health; sometimes weight loss follows.
 Mindful eating is a key component.
 My clients who request an eating plan do not use it 100% of the time nor do they need to follow it forever.
-The plan is simply like training wheels that help redirect them to a healthy eating pattern as they learn.
+The plan is like training wheels that help redirect them to a healthy eating pattern as they learn.
 I have a unique perspective as an outpatient dietitian in that I follow some people for years in a clinical setting that provides results of their blood work and medical tests after following a prescribed “diet.”
 They become healthier on the inside and therefore feel physically better, much happier, and less anxious overall.

 - Carrying excess weight is a major risk factor for almost every chronic disease, because extra fat increases inflammation, potentially leading to diabetes, certain cancers, cardiovascular disease, gout, gallstones, nonalcoholic fatty liver disease, osteoarthritis, and gastrointestinal disorders like reflux.
 Even if one does not have these diseases, carrying around 30+ extra pounds can be tough on the joints and depletes energy levels.